 - There are two types of waste companies – waste management companies who collect waste from you directly, or waste brokers who sub-contract work out to somebody else.
 We have highlighted this different in the listing.

 - Food can be processed in two different ways – using anaerobic digestion or by commercial (in-vessel) composting.
-See below for short videos explaining the difference.
+See the video links that follow showing the differences between anaerobic digestion and in-vessel composting: Anaerobic digestion and In-vessel composting.

 - Ask the right questions – we’ve listed a few questions you should ask you existing waste contractor or a new contractor when looking into setting up food recycling collections.